carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 We've considered dropping `api` from naming, but that creates a definition from absence of a keyword.
-It also would be more unusual if both `impl` and `test` must be specified, that `api` would be special-cased as not specified.
+It also would be more unusual if both `impl` and `test` must be required, that `api` would be excluded.
 We prefer the more explicit name.

 We could spell out `impl` as `implementation`, but are choosing the abbreviation for ease of typing.
 We also don't think it's an unclear abbreviation.